Israel, Palestinians play down talk of third intifada

 In the first intifada, which began in December 1987 after four Palestinians were killed when an Israeli army truck collided with a car, the Palestinians threw stones and home-made petrol bombs at the Israeli forces.

-The second intifada was characterized by suicide bombings, including on buses and cafes across Israel.
+The second intifada was characterised by suicide bombings, including on buses and cafes across Israel.

 How a third intifada would look is not clear but it could be very different.